kalekdev/uni/fundamentals/cpp.typ

 - Expression evaluation may be short circuited (compiler optimization).
 For example: `1 != 2 && 6/3 == 1` will skip the right hand side division, unless it contains an assignment or something that could affect the control flow.
 - The iteration expression is executed after the condition and the loop body have been executed, unlike JS
 - The Turing Halting problem is the reason why not all programs (even those without external inputs) cannot be checked for errors / termination without executing the entire program (hence run-time errors exist)
+- `switch - case` statements fall through unless break is used.
+- Value types such as int, double, bool are passed by values to functions - new copies of them are created on the stack and the original values cannot be accessed directly from within the function scope

 == Modularity
 - Use the same header file for implementation and usage